philosophaster/philosophaster.github.io/_posts/2014-05-06-god-doesnt-exist.md

 ---
 layout: post
-title:  "The ultimate "God doesn't exist" argument"
+title:  "The ultimate 'God doesn't exist' argument"
 date:   2014-05-06 23:40:00
 categories: religion paradox
 author: "@robfiction"
 ---
 There's many arguments, theories and explanations about why God doesn't exist and how it's impossible for God to exist, but this argument has got to be my favourite.

 Falling firmly into the paradox category, it attempts to use absolute logic to argue away the existsnce of a theological being.